SamarZiadat/drf-api/README.md

 - A user likes API with functionality to list all likes, create a like, and retrieve or delete a like by id.

+- A user followers API with functionality to list all follows, create a follow, and retrieve or delete a follow by id.

 **Technologies used:**

 - django-3.2.20